Branches, pulling and merging

 * main

 Now we can make a new branch and switch to it.
-You can name it anything you like, but its best to pick something that describes what you are doing with that branch.
+You can name it anything you like (no spaces in the name), but its best to pick something that describes what you are doing with that branch.
 You may even want to name it after the ‘Issue’ you are addressing – more on ‘Issues’ in the next episode!

 git checkout -b test-new-recipe